MegaReXR/newGit/README.md

 # Loacl Git
-this is a local git created in my device new chaneg done
+this is a local git created in my device, new chaneg done.